wentuoc/tp/docs/DeveloperGuide.md

     - By isolating the selection logic from other commands, it becomes easier to maintain and extend without affecting other parts of the system.

 - **Testability:**
-    - The design supports unit testing by using a test-specific UserInterface subclass to capture the output, allowing us to verify that the correct recipe is added to the wish list and the appropriate confirmation message is displayed.
+    - The design supports unit testing by using a test-specific ByeCommandTest to check for the matching

 ##### 3.2 Implementation Details